 Best overall gloves for women

 A glove isn’t good if it doesn’t do the main thing it’s made to do: keep your fingers warm.
 So when we went in search of the very best gloves, we focused on function over form.
-These unisex gloves from OZero are first and foremost warm, which is likely why over 3,600 readers have purchased them since 2019, making them our most-purchased glove.
-They’re lined with a patented Heatlok thermal layer that can withstand temperatures of up to -20 degrees Fahrenheit (though the company notes that’s the extreme temperature for the gloves, and 0 degrees F is the comfortable temperature).
-The gloves’ exterior is made with a grippy deerskin suede palm and a fluffy polar-fleece top, both of which add warmth and utility.
+These unisex gloves from OZero are first and foremost warm, which is likely why almost 6,600 readers have purchased them since 2019, making them our most-purchased glove.
+They’re lined with a patented Heatlok thermal layer that can withstand temperatures of down to -20 degrees Fahrenheit (though the company notes that’s the extreme temperature for the gloves, and 0 degrees Fahrenheit is the comfortable temperature).
+The gloves’ exterior is made with a grippy deerskin-suede palm and a fluffy polar-fleece top, both of which add warmth and utility.
 Deerskin has great grip and durability, and it doesn’t harden in the cold, so you can wear these for everything from riding a motorcycle to shoveling the driveway.
 The polar fleece, meanwhile, is soft and flexible, making these gloves just as great for daily wear in the colder months.
-Amazon reviewers agree: Of the over 8,000 reviews, 5,200 are five-star, with reviewers calling the gloves soft, comfortable, and a great everyday winter glove.
+Amazon reviewers agree: Of the more than 8,000 reviews, 5,355 are five stars with reviewers calling the gloves soft, comfortable, and a great for everyday use in the winter.

 Best (less expensive) gloves for women

-It’s hard to find a good pair of gloves for less than $10, so while these gloves from Achiou may not seem much cheaper than our best overall pick, they’re the cheapest pair on our list of the ten most-purchased gloves (and, we should note, they are over 40 percent cheaper than the best overall gloves).
+It’s hard to find a good pair of gloves for less than $10, so while these gloves from Achiou may not seem much cheaper than our best overall pick, they’re the cheapest pair on our list of the ten most-purchased gloves (and, we should note, they are more than 40 percent cheaper than the best overall gloves).
 But they’re not the best just because of their price.
-Since 2019, readers have bought them 3,466 times, making them our second most-sold pair.
-Made of a knit acrylic fabric with a wool lining, they’re warm enough for day-to-day winter use, and the knit fabric is stretchy enough that you maintain full dexterity.
-What makes these gloves especially great for daily winter wear is the touchscreen capability on the thumb, forefinger, and middle finger.
+Since 2019, readers have bought them 4,383 times, making them our second-most-sold pair.
+Made of a knit-acrylic fabric with a wool lining, they’re warm enough for day-to-day winter use, and the knit fabric is stretchy enough that you maintain full dexterity.
+What makes these gloves especially great for daily wear is the touchscreen capability on the thumb, forefinger, and middle finger.
 (Most gloves only have two touchscreen-capable fingers.)
-The touchscreen fingertips can be kind of finicky, reviewers say, and the gloves aren’t warm enough for long-term wear in the extreme cold, but for the price, they’re a great glove for running errands in the winter, which is why over 27,500 reviewers have given them a five-star rating.
+The touchscreen fingertips can be kind of finicky, reviewers say, and the gloves aren’t warm enough for long-term wear in the extreme cold, but for the price, they’re a great glove for running errands in the winter, which is why more than 29,000 reviewers have given them a five-star rating.

 Best leather gloves for women